XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 4. A transaction in the queue can stay there indefinitely in principle, but in practice, either
   * it will eventually get applied to the ledger,
+  * it will attempt to apply to the ledger and fail,
+  * it will attempt to apply to the ledger and retry [10 times](#other-constants),
   * its last ledger sequence number will expire,
-  * the user will replace it by submitting another transaction with the same sequence number and a higher fee, or
+  * the user will replace it by submitting another transaction with the same sequence number and at least a 25% higher fee, or
   * it will get dropped when the queue fills up with more valuable transactions.
   The size limit is computed dynamically, and can hold transactions for the next [20 ledgers](#other-constants).

-  The lower the transaction's fee, the more likely that it will get dropped if the network is busy.
+If a transaction is submitted for an account with one or more transactions already in the queue, and a sequence number that is sequential with the other transactions in the queue for that account, it will be considered for the queue if it meets these additional criteria:
+  * the account has fewer than [10](#other-constants) transactions already in the queue.
+  * it pays a [fee level](#fee-level) that is greater than 10% of the fee level for the transaction with the previous sequence number,
+  * all other queued transactions for that account, in the case where they spend the maximum possible XRP, leave enough XRP balance to pay the fee,
+  * the total fees for the other queued transactions are less than both the network's minimum reserve and the account's XRP balance, and
+  * none of the prior queued transactions affect the ability of subsequent transactions to claim a fee.

-Currently, there is an additional restriction that the queue can only hold one transaction per account at a time.
-Future development will make the queue aware of transaction dependencies so that more than one can be queued up at a time per account.
+Currently, there is an additional restriction that the queue can not work with transactions using the `sfPreviousTxnID` or `sfAccountTxnID` fields.
+`sfPreviousTxnID` is deprecated and shouldn't be used anyway.
+Future development will make the queue aware of `sfAccountTxnID` mechanisms.

 ## Technical Details